erdavids/Island-Generator/README.md

 # Island Generator

 This project utilizes a Perlin noise library to generate a height map of values from -1 to 1.
-Assigning colors to differen value ranges helps simulate elevation levels.
+Assigning colors to different value ranges helps simulate elevation levels.
 With a few tweaks of the scale and offset, the resulting archipelagoes look great!

-Like any other project, there are many improvements I would like to make:
+Like any other project, there are many improvements I would like to add:

   * Use another Perlin height map to apply biome details
   * Generate clouds